Phishing Awareness: 5 Tips To Help You Understand Phishing EmailsOrhan Sari

 What is phishing?

-Phishing is an endeavour that aim at manipulating you into thinking a legitimate organization is demanding information from you.
+Phishing is an attempt that aims at manipulating you into thinking a legitimate organisation is demanding information from you.
 These demands can seem safe on the surface or may seem to come from a valid source.
-These scams require you reply to an email, respond to a request on the phone, or click on a link to a phishing website.
+These scams require you to reply to an email, respond to a request on the phone, or click on a link to a phishing website.

 When phishing attempts launched by email, they often give clear signs that the request is not legitimate.
 Links in email to fake pages often take you to a website that look very similar to the legitimate service.
 This services may vary depend upon cyber criminals research on you, such as banks, e-wallet accounts, email and social networking accounts.
 Sometimes, cybercriminals phishing emails to multiple addresses randomly in hope that one answer will be enough.
 However, sometimes phishing attacks targets specific individuals which is called spear phishing.